 If you would like to help too, WARS have an Amazon wish list containing items which they are in need of.

-In 2013, many team members participated in either the 30 mile or 50 mile Worcestershire bike ride in order to raise money for the British Heart Foundation.
+Many team members participated in either the 30 mile or 50 mile Worcestershire bike ride in order to raise money for the British Heart Foundation.

 A total of £671 was raised.